-1. form factor are calculated in the framework of quarsipotential approach
+1. form factor are calculated in the framework of quasipotential approach

-2. systematic account of the relativistic effects including transformation of the meson wave function from the rest to moving reference frame and contributions of the intermediate negativeenergy states.
+2. systematic account of the relativistic effects including transformation of the meson wave function from the rest to the moving frame and contributions of the intermediate negative-energy states.

 3. meson wave functions are taken from previous studies of meson spectroscopy.
 Parameters have been fixed.
+Make a prediction for the decay.

-4. calculated in the whole range of the transferred momentum q
+4. work in the whole range of the transferred momentum q